The New Graduate's Guide to Job SearchMarch 9, 2017

 If you’d like to create specific resumes for different jobs, we recommend that you use the Indeed Resume template to tailor your experience for each job, download that version, and then create another version for another job and download that as well.
 To ensure you get maximum exposure, the resume you publish to Indeed should be an all-purpose resume that’s rich in keywords employers are using in their job descriptions.

 For students and recent graduates with limited professional experience, it’s important to showcase your most relevant work on your resume.
 One study found that the most important attributes employers consider when evaluating new graduates are internships and employment during college.
 List any paid or unpaid internships, other jobs you’ve held while in school, and volunteer activities.
 For each role, frame your responsibilities and accomplishments in a way that’s relevant to the hiring managers you’re targeting.
-Connect the skills you applied and expertise you gained in each role to the specific skills and expertise needed in the types of jobs you’re applying for.
+Connect the skills you applied and the expertise you gained in each role to the specific skills and expertise needed in the types of jobs you’re applying for.

 You won’t be prompted to apply to every job with your Indeed Resume.
 But because you can download it as a file, you can print it or attach it to job applications that allow attachments.